uuland/prototool/well-known-plugins.md

 The extra values I added to `GenConfig` and `GenPlugin` are also removed, as I realized through writing this document that they did not end up being used.

+## Where this proposal stops short

+This proposal does not include the following:

+- Testing for the Well-Known Plugins.
+I expect that there will be significant changes to this proposal, so this does not yet add the testing for the Well-Known Plugins.
+In the event we actually used this proposal as the base for the final product, this would be added.
+- Documentation.
+This does not add documentation beyond this document.